one-ware/one-ware.com/docs/one-ai/03-handwritten-digits-demo.md

 ![model_export](/img/ai/one_ai_plugin/demos/handwritten-digits/nist_sd19_export.jpg)

 ## Testing the Model
 Now it's time to test our trained model.
 To do so, we go back to the **Dataset** tab.
 In the top-right corner, we open the **Camera Tool**.
 Select your camera in the drop-down menu, then click on the plus icon to add it.
 Next, you need to change the camera's resolution by clicking on the gear icon and setting the **Width** and **Height** to **128** to match the resolution of our images.
-We also recommend turning on **Auto Exposure** further down in the settings.
+If your camera doesn't support a resolution of 128x128, you can also select 640x480 and crop in the preview to a 20% x 27% image, so it gets about 128x128.
+We also recommend turning on **Auto Exposure** further down in the settings and try to increase brightness and contrast, so the paper is bright and the text on the paper is dark.

 ![camera_settings](/img/ai/one_ai_plugin/demos/handwritten-digits/nist_sd19_camera_settings.jpg)